BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

 --------------------------

 On BB5 the binary executable of braynsService is provided through spack.

+An instance can be run on a BB5 node with the following steps:

 * 1 - Allocate a node on BB5: